Aleksej-Shherbak/Shherbak-Aleksej_Shherbak_PHP_Developer/readme.md

 * Support legacy web-application using LAMP stack and Drupal 6.

 ## PROJECTS
+* https://www.apvkvik.dk (creating new features according to customer's demands using Symfony)
 * https://payforinstall.ru (maintains critical features using Codeigniter)
-* https://new.rodovoederevo.ru/ (implementing different backend features and background tasks using .NET Core 3.1 and C#)
+* https://new.rodovoederevo.ru (implementing different backend features and background tasks using .NET Core 3.1 and C#)
 * https://mts.ru (Maintaining legacy parts of the website, creating new features according to business demands)
 * https://skylink.ru (Support and customization of the existing features)